XenitAB/xenitab.github.io/docs/xks/developer-guide/observability.md

     - cri: {}
 ```

 You can do a lot of configuration when it comes to log filtering using PodLogs.
-For example you can remove drop specific log types that you don't want to send to your long time storage.
+For example you can drop specific log types that you don't want to send to your long time storage.
-Sadly the grafana agent operator don't supply great documentation around how to define this configuration in the operator.
+Sadly the grafana agent operator doesn't supply great documentation around how to define this configuration in the operator.
-But together with running `kubectl explain podlogs.monitoring.grafana.com.spec.pipelineStages` on the cluster and
+However, together with running `kubectl explain podlogs.monitoring.grafana.com.spec.pipelineStages` on the cluster and
-reading [official documentation](https://grafana.com/docs/loki/latest/clients/promtail/pipelines/) how to create pipelines you can get a good understanding how to create the configuration that you need.
+reading the [official documentation](https://grafana.com/docs/loki/latest/clients/promtail/pipelines/) on how to create pipelines you can get a good understanding of how to create the configuration that you need.

 If you don't have any needs to filter or do any custom config per application you can create a namespace-wide PodLogs gatherer.